-- Provides \$1.3 billion, including \$487 million General Fund, to support the Department of Justice. - Approves \$4 million General Fund in 2024-25 through 2026-27 for baseline level funding for small client legal workload which retains the baseline funding that was authorized for three years in the 2021 Budget Act. - Adopts trailer bills that 1) increase the Controlled Substance Utilization Review and Evaluation System (CURES) Fee from \$9 to \$15 beginning April 1, 2025 to cover actual costs to administer the CURES program, 2) amends Chapter 444, Statutes of 2023 (AB 567) - Criminal Records Relief, and 3) includes technical changes to Chapter 457, Statutes of 2023 (AB 853) - Includes a \$130 million budgetary loan from the Unfair Competition Law Fund, of which \$100 million was approved as part of the Early Action budget package. - Rejects the reduction of \$10 million ongoing General Fund to the Division of Law Enforcement and approves the reduction of \$5 million ongoing General Fund for the Division of Legal Services beginning in 2024-25. - Approves the proposal to increase the legal services rate by approximately 3.75% but rejects the requested \$8.53 million General Fund and \$2.3 million Fingerprint Fees Account in 2024-25 and ongoing.
+- Provides \$1.3 billion, including \$487 million General Fund, to support the Department of Justice. - Rejects \$4 million General Fund in 2024-25 through 2026-27 for baseline level funding for small client legal workload which retains the baseline funding that was authorized for three years in the 2021 Budget Act. - Adopts trailer bills that 1) increase the Controlled Substance Utilization Review and Evaluation System (CURES) Fee from \$9 to \$15 beginning April 1, 2025 to cover actual costs to administer the CURES program, 2) amendments to Chapter 444, Statutes of 2023 (AB 567) - Criminal Records Relief, and 3) technical changes to Chapter 457, Statutes of 2023 (AB 853) - Includes a \$130 million budgetary loan from the Unfair Competition Law Fund, of which \$100 million was approved as part of the Early Action budget package. - Rejects the reduction of \$10 million ongoing General Fund to the Division of Law Enforcement and approves the reduction of \$5 million ongoing General Fund for the Division of Legal Services beginning in 2024-25. - Rejects without prejudice (in order to evaluate the rate increase impact on departments) the proposal to increase the legal services rate which includes the following provisions: \$8.53 million General Fund and \$2.3 million Fingerprint Fees Account in 2024-25 and ongoing and a proposal to increase the rates it charges to departments for the use of its legal services by approximately 3.75%. - Approves a \$3 million reduction, including \$1 million reduction to the Division of Legal Services for activities related to federal lawsuits and a \$2 million fund shift from the General Fund to the False Claims Act Fund for federal matching funds for the Division of Medi-Cal Fraud and Elder Abuse. - Includes \$3.92 million and 8 positions in 2024-25, and \$1.24 million in 2025-26 and ongoing to allow the DOJ to complete Stages 3 and 4 of the Project Approval Lifecycle Process for the Firearms Information Technology Systems Modernization (FITSM) project. - Includes \$299,000 one-time General Fund and provisional language for the payment of unpaid interest related to the repealed Remote Caller Bingo Program.